-Are you Facing internet connection issue, or DNS problem then you may need to flush or clear DNS cache in Windows 10.
+If are you Facing an internet connection issue, or a DNS problem then you may need to flush or clear the DNS cache in Windows 10.

 Before proceeding, first, let’s see which type of cache problem a user can face while accessing the computer.

 A computer usually has three types of cache:

 Memory, Thumbnail, and the third one are DNS Cache.